 Moscatel is a naturally sweet wine, produced in a similar way as Pedro Ximénez, with the grape variety being at least 85% Moscatel de Alejandria / Moscatel de grano menudo (à petits grains).
 Harvested late, the overripe grapes are often dried in the sun for up to three weeks, a process called asoleo.
 The musts are so thick and sugary they can hardly ferment.
 Fermentation is stopped by fortification really soon anyway.
 The amount of sugars will be 160 grams/liter or more, with an ABV between 15 and 22°C.

-One wine is at the pinnacle of the Moscatel style: Valdespino Toneles, averaging over 80 years
+One wine is at the pinnacle of the oxidative Moscatel style: Valdespino Toneles, averaging over 80 years

-These sweet dessert wines are characterized by a lot of floral aromas and a honeyed, raisiny palate.
-They are sometimes blended with Pedro Ximénez or a kind of must syrup called arrope to create a darker colour and a more caramelly character.
-Moscatel is produced in different parts of Spain, as well as in other countries like Portugal, so Moscatel is certainly not a typical wine of Andalucia.
+Moscatel sherry is typically a dessert wine, characterized by a lot of floral aromas (orange blossom, jasmine) combined with a specific fruitiness and a honeyed, raisiny palate.
+They are sometimes touched up with arrope, a kind of syrup made from cooked down grape must, in order to create a darker colour and a more caramelly character.

 Moscatel must be served slightly chilled at between 12 and 14º C. It makes the ideal combination for pastries and desserts which are not excessively sweet, based on fruit and ice cream.